 Margaret River in Western Australia is a picturesque region located no more than 300 km south of Perth, most famous for boutique-size wineries, and remarkable wines.
-You will also find here pristine beaches, beautiful rock formations, and bush campsites far away from civilisation.
-This is a great idea not only for a weekend trip from Perth, but also for longer holidays.
+You will also find there some pristine beaches, beautiful rock formations, and bush campsites tucked away from civilisation.
+This destination is a great idea not only for a weekend trip from Perth, but also for longer holidays.
 In this blog post, I’m going to share with you some of the best things to do in Margaret River in Western Australia.
-Let’s find out what’s waiting for you here!
+Let’s get straight into it!

 I absolutely love Margaret River in Western Australia for a tremendous amount of walking tracks with splendid views.
 If you enjoy multi day hikes, check out the Cape to Cape Track.
 It’s Australia’s longest coastal trail that has 135 km in total, and runs through immensely beautiful Leeuwin-Naturaliste National Park.
 Find out more about this trek in separate blog posts, Cape to Cape Track: need to know, and Cape to Cape Track: 7-day itinerary.
 If you don’t feel like doing the entire hike, you can always do a shorter section.